Kamelz/movie_trailer_website/README.md

-# ud036_StarterCode
+# movie_trailer_website
-Source code for a Movie Trailer website.
+A python script that generates a static website with your favorite movies.

+## Requirements